MNRK01/myGCCBuilds/README.md

 # myGCCBuilds
 my gcc builds based on mingw-builds

-These builds are based on the develop branch scripts from mingw-builds:
+These personal builds are based on the develop branch scripts from mingw-builds:

 https://github.com/niXman/mingw-builds/tree/develop